 Seeking an Autism Diagnosis as an Adult: Pros and Cons

-Testing autism in adults is a complex process with no single test.
-The diagnostic process will often span over multiple appointments with a clinician.
-Dr. Catherine Lord, Ph.D., a clinical psychologist and member of the Autism Speaks Medical and Science Advisory Committee, reports that her diagnostic process for adults usually begins with talking to the patient about “what they are looking for and why they want the assessment.”
-She then asks if the patient is comfortable with her getting information from someone who knew the patient as a child.
-Because autism is a developmental disorder, it is important to get information about what the person seeking a diagnosis was like as a child.
+Testing for autism in adults is complex and doesn’t involve a single test.
+The process usually takes several appointments.
+Dr. Catherine Lord, Ph.D., a psychologist and member of the Autism Speaks Medical and Science Advisory Committee, explains that her process begins by asking the patient what they want from the assessment.
+She also asks if she can gather information from someone who knew the patient as a child.
+Because autism is a developmental condition, it’s important to understand what the person was like growing up.

 Pros of Seeking an Autism Diagnosis as an Adult

-- You can gain access to treatment.
-An autism diagnosis can help patients connect with therapists who specialize in enhancing functional abilities such as communication skills, building relationships, and regulating emotions.
+• Access to treatment.
+An autism diagnosis can help connect adults to therapists who specialize in communication, relationships, and emotional regulation.

 Cons of Seeking an Autism Diagnosis as an Adult